openpreserve/fido/README.txt

   -input INPUT          file containing a list of files to check, one per
                         line. - means stdin -useformats INCLUDEPUIDS
-                        comma separated string of useformats to use in identification
+                        comma separated string of formats to use in identification
   -nouseformats EXCLUDEPUIDS
-                        comma separated string of useformats not to use in identification
+                        comma separated string of formats not to use in identification
   -extension            use file extensions if the patterns fail.
 May return
                         many matches.